-Warsaw, Poland – The EU has noted a sharp rise in food-borne outbreak illnesses and deaths in 2018, including in a number of particularly vulnerable countries like Poland and Slovakia.
+Warsaw, Poland – The EU has noted a sharp rise in illnesses and deaths linked to Salmonella and other food-borne outbreaks in 2018, including in a number of particularly vulnerable countries like Poland and Slovakia.

 According to data recently published by the European Food Safety Authority (EFSA) and the European Centre for Disease Prevention and Control (ECDC), EU countries have experienced a strong increase in the number of people getting sick, being hospitalized or even dying from food-borne diseases.

 With nearly 5,100 food-borne outbreaks reported in 2018, the EU counted 48,365 related illnesses, 4,588 hospitalizations and 40 deaths.

 Salmonella in eggs and other egg products was, by far, the highest risk agent among zoonoses (infectious diseases spread between animals and humans) and the most widespread cause of food poisoning in the EU – accounting for nearly one third of the total food-borne outbreaks in Europe last year.